facebookresearch/jepa-wms/CONTRIBUTING.md

 * 4 spaces for indentation rather than tabs
 * 119 character line length
 * PEP8 formatting

-See https://fburl.com/gdoc/kk9rd2ul for detailed guidance, required for changes to `src/` and other code that is not project-specific.

 ## License
 By contributing to this repository, you agree that your contributions will be licensed